isw-kudos/kudos-docs/docs/swarm/index.md

 ## Config

-Download [this hosts file](/assets/config/swarm/servers.yml) and update the values as follows:
+Download [this hosts file](/assets/config/swarm/servers.yml), save it in the hosts directory and update the values as follows:

 | Key                                   | Description                                                                                                                                                                                                                      |
 | ------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |